learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 >**`grep`** is a command-line utility for searching plain-text data sets for lines that match a regular expression.
 Its name comes from the ed command `g/re/p` (***g**lobal / **r**egular **e**xpression search / and **p**rint*), which has the same effect.

-Use of `grep` has become so ubiquitous that it has found its way into the [Oxford dictionary](https://www.lexico.com/en/definition/grep) as well.
+Use of `grep` has become so ubiquitous that it has found its way into the [Oxford dictionary](https://www.oed.com/search/dictionary/?scope=Entries&q=grep) as well.
 As part of everyday computer usage, the need to search comes up often.
 It could be finding the right emoji by name on social media, searching your browser bookmarks, locating a particular function in a programming file and so on.
 Some of these tools have options for refining a search further, like controlling case sensitivity, restricting matches to whole words, using regular expressions, etc.

 `grep` provides all of the above features and much more when it comes to searching and extracting content from text files.
-After getting used to `grep`, the search features provided by GUI programs feel slower and inadequate.
+After getting used to `grep`, the search features provided by GUI programs would feel slower and inadequate.

 ## Installation